xvrh/lottie-flutter/README.md

 ### Modify properties at runtime
 This example shows how to modify some properties of the animation at runtime.
-Here we change the text, the color and the opacity of some layers.
+Here we change the text, the color, the opacity and the position of some layers.
+For each `ValueDelegate` we can either provide a static `value` or a `callback` to compute a value for a each frame.

 ````dart
 class _Animation extends StatelessWidget {